 Current transportation infrastructure has been designed to move cars.
 Despite considerable efforts to account for other modes and users, transportation infrastructure (roadways) is still auto-focused, and still dangerous to vulnerable road users (for example pedestrians and bicyclists), and an inefficient use of expensive infrastructure and valuable real estate for all users.
 This challenge aims to make real gains in saving lives while improving transportation / mobility efficiency and solutions on existing infrastructure by leveraging emerging technologies and its associated data.

 Application is a two-stage process.
 In this first stage, we will formalize the teams to ensure that at least one Florida student is included.
 This will also allow individuals without teams to register and be assigned to a team.
 Please register as a team or as an individual by clicking the button below to fill out an application.
-Application deadline extended to April 25th.
+Application closed on April 25th.

 Indicate whether you are registering a team (all team members must be specified) or just yourself (we will place you in a team).

 At least one team member must be a student currently enrolled in an accredited academic institution located in Florida.
 The organizers will assist teams without any students to identify one or more interested student(s) who can contribute to the project.

 The active participation of students will help industry partners around the world learn more about Florida’s transportation system and needs, while the students will benefit from the experience of contributing to an industry-led team in the mobility innovation space.

 - If applying as a team provide the following: